Comprehensive community general practice, coupled with emergency management is the heart that will keep rural generalism alive

 My thoughts and prayers are for all involved.
 Take care and be safe and always reach out for support if you need it.

-Dear fellow GPs: Are we our own worst enemies?
+On the health of our profession: Are we our own worst enemies?

 Dr Ayman Shenouda